Swiss stocks - Factors to watch on June 9

-ZURICH, June 9 The Swiss blue-chip SMI was seen opening 0.1 percent higher at 8,819 points on Friday, according to premarket indications by bank Julius Baer .
+ZURICH, June 9 (Reuters) - The Swiss blue-chip SMI was seen opening 0.1 percent higher at 8,819 points on Friday, according to premarket indications by bank Julius Baer .

 Here are some of the main factors that may affect Swiss stocks: